Statement and Purpose

 - Students cannot use the Visiting Student Program to repeat courses.

-- Students cannot use the Visiting Student Program for internship or practica that are required for licensure or certification without the express written permission of their appropriate university officials at the home university and placement availability at the requested institution.
+- Students cannot use the Visiting Student Program for internship or practicum that are required for licensure or certification without the express written permission of their appropriate university officials at the home university and placement availability at the requested institution.

 - The student shall register at, and pay tuition and fees to, the state system university visited.
 A student wishing to divide a course load between two institutions during the same term shall register and pay appropriate tuition and fees at both universities.